GoogleChrome/chrome-app-codelab/lab6_lifecycle/README.md

 # Lab 6 - Lifecycle

-Like everything in this world, Apps have a lifecycle.
+Like everything in this world, apps have a lifecycle.
 They are installed, launched, restarted, suspended when the system needs to free up resources and uninstalled.
-This lab will show you the basics of the lifecycle of a Chrome app and how its heart (the event page) is used.
+This lab will show you the basics of the Chrome app lifecycle and how its heart, the event page (aka background script), is used.

 ## You should also read
 [Manage App Lifecycle](http://developer.chrome.com/apps/app_lifecycle.html) in Chrome app docs